 Mid-Metro Academy offers academic, drama, art, language, and career track classes from a foundation of Christian values to homeschooled students in grades 7 – 12, preparing them for success in undergraduate programs and careers.
 Courses are taught by highly qualified, personable instructors who have a passion for their field and for working with youth.

 Mid-Metro Academy partners with North Central University to provide a unique PSEO program designed with homeschoolers in mind.
 This new approach to PSEO maintains the high school experience while offering college-ready juniors and seniors a rigorous and intellectually stimulating yet supportive environment in which to earn college credit while still in high school.

-Register Now for Spring Semester Classes!
+Register Now for the Pre-ACT

 We Offer the Best of Both Worlds This Winter!

 If you’re looking for the best learning environment for your student this school year, you’ve come to the right place!
 We believe students learn best in a dynamic, interactive, in-person setting, so we’re committed to meeting on-site at our wonderful St. Paul campus this winter and spring.
 As in the fall, our classes will be in physical space—not cyberspace.
 If circumstances require it, we’re prepared to go virtual for a time, but we’ll be back on-site as quickly as we can.
 Our teachers can’t wait to be in class again after our Christmas/New Year's break.